Dirt Femme

 Dirt Femme is the fifth studio album by Swedish singer Tove Lo.
-It was independently released by her label Pretty Swede Records on 14 October 2022.
+It was her first to be independently released by her own label, Pretty Swede Records (under Mtheory), on 14 October 2022.
+The first two singles, "How Long" and "No One Dies from Love", had been released earlier that year.
+The first was featured on the soundtrack to the second season of the American TV series Euphoria.
+She collaborates with artists First Aid Kit, SG Lewis, and Channel Tres.
+An "extended cut" edition was released on August 11, 2023, promoted by the singles "Borderline", "I Like U", and "Elevator Eyes".

 Background

 Tove Lo released her fourth studio album, Sunshine Kitty, in September 2019.
 It received positive reviews from contemporary music critics and had a moderate commercial performance.
 In May of the following year, after touring across Europe and North and South America, the singer reissued the album with the subtitle Paw Prints Edition, including four additional songs and four remixes.
 Two years after Sunshine Kitty, Lo started teasing via social media the release of a fifth album; by September 2021, the record was "taking shape".
 Earlier that year, in April, fellow singer Charli XCX revealed she worked with Lo in "making the best music ever" in Palm Springs, California.
-The two previously collaborated on "Out of My Head", from XCX's 2017 mixtape Pop 2, as well as on the 2018 remix of "Bitches" from Lo's 2017 album Blue Lips.
+The two previously collaborated on "Out of My Head", from XCX's 2017 mixtape Pop 2, and on the 2018 remix of "Bitches", from Lo's 2017 album Blue Lips.

 In May 2022, Lo announced Pretty Swede Records, her own record label under artist development company Mtheory.
 Being independently released, Dirt Femme marks the first time Lo had complete creative control over an album's development process.
 Although she recognizes the importance of her former contract with the Universal Music Group, which was "crucial" for her to breakthrough worldwide, Lo "like[s] to make these intricate stories that don't help the algorithm and maybe aren't the most commercial way to do pop releases and how you put out pop music".
 The album's making was compared by the singer to a "emotional bungee jump" because its development process was the first since her debut, Queen of the Clouds, to not happen in between touring.
 "This almost felt like I was back to starting completely new again", she accounted.